hackmad/advent-of-code-2021/puzzles/day11.md

 After `100` steps, there have been a total of `1656` flashes.

-Given the starting energy levels of the dumbo octopuses in your cavern, simulate 100 steps. __How many total flashes are there after 100 steps?__
+Given the starting energy levels of the dumbo octopuses in your cavern, simulate 100 steps. **How many total flashes are there after 100 steps?**

-Your puzzle answer was `1588`.
+Your puzzle answer was `1659`.

 ### --- Part Two ---

 It seems like the individual flashes aren't bright enough to navigate.
-However, you might have a better option: the flashes seem to be __synchronizing__!
+However, you might have a better option: the flashes seem to be **synchronizing**!

 In the example above, the first time all octopuses flash simultaneously is step `195`: